What distracts you from blogging?

 For remote workers, bloggers and freelancers who use the internet for work, there are distractions everywhere.
 Here’s another one of mine.

-In today’s post, I want to tell you about some of the methods I use to help me focus on nothing but blogging when I sit down at my laptop to work on one of my blogs or do some client work.
+In today’s post, I want to tell you about some of the methods I use (or I’ve read about) that help me focus on nothing but blogging when I sit down at my laptop to work on one of my blogs or do some client work.

 1) Go full-screen

-This really works for me because it hides all those open tabs, colourful bookmarks, and Chrome extensions over on the right-hand side of the screen.
+This really works for me because it hides all those open tabs, colourful bookmarks and add-on icons over on the right-hand side of the screen.
 No longer am I tempted to click them during a lull in the blogging process.

 2) Disconnect from the internet

-I know there’s a good chance you might need it for research, or even composing a post inside of WordPress, but honestly, if you can disconnect from the internet you will reduce the chances of getting distracted by a significant amount, maybe 100%.
+I know there’s a good chance you might need it for research, or even composing a post inside of WordPress, but honestly, if you can disconnect you will reduce the chances of distraction by a significant amount, maybe 100%.

 Split-up research, writing and editing into three separate tasks and do them over different days.

-Once you have all the research material you need, on days two and three, switch off your wireless connection and open your offline editor then get to work.
+Once you have all the research material you need, on days two and three, switch off your wireless connection and open your offline editor (Word, for me) then get to work.

 3) Use a website blocking tool